All In (2026): Background

-The event will be held at Wembley Stadium in London, England.
+This was the third All In held at Wembley Stadium in London, England, after 2023 and 2024.

-All In was first held as an independent professional wrestling pay-per-view (PPV) event in September 2018 and was produced by Cody Rhodes and The Young Bucks (Matt Jackson and Nick Jackson) of The Elite, in association with Ring of Honor (ROH), which retained the rights to All In.
+All In was first held as an independent professional wrestling pay-per-view (PPV) event in September 2018, and was produced by members of The Elite in association with Ring of Honor (ROH), which retained the rights to All In.
 The event inspired the formation of the American promotion All Elite Wrestling (AEW) in January 2019.
-After AEW president Tony Khan purchased ROH in March 2022, AEW revived All In as its first PPV event in the United Kingdom, with both the 2023 and 2024 events held during the August Bank Holiday weekend at Wembley Stadium in London, with the 2025 event held in July in Arlington, Texas, United States.
+After AEW president Tony Khan purchased ROH in March 2022, AEW revived All In as its first PPV event in the United Kingdom, with both the 2023 and 2024 events held during the August Bank Holiday weekend at Wembley Stadium in London, England, and the 2025 event held in July in Arlington, Texas, United States.
 All In would become AEW's biggest annual event, subsequently regarded as one of the "big five", along with Double or Nothing, All Out, Full Gear, and Revolution, the company's five biggest annual events.

-During the 2024 All In, AEW announced both the 2025 and 2026 events, with 2026 confirmed to return All In to Wembley Stadium in London.
-In July 2025, the 2026 event was confirmed to return All In to its traditional August Bank Holiday weekend scheduling on August 30, 2026.
+During the 2024 All In, AEW announced both the 2025 and 2026 events, with 2026 confirmed to return All In to Wembley Stadium.
+The following year in July, the date for the 2026 event was confirmed as August 30, returning All In to its traditional August Bank Holiday weekend scheduling.
+The event went head-to-head against WWE's livestreaming events AAA Ola de Calor and NXT Heatwave.